All Episodes

 Limited government, less regulation, lower taxes.

-What if the Democrats was it their legacy under Obama?
+What if the Democrats, was it their legacy under Obama?

-The worst recovery since 40.
+The worst recovery since.

-All right, then the Democrats have no other hope to defeat President Trump in 2020, other than making him into Jack the Ripper.
+If you understand that the capitalistic system requires the government to get out of the way, essentially, all right, then the Democrats have no other hope to defeat President Trump in 2020 other than making him into Jack the Ripper.

 That's the only hope they have.

-Are you better off now than you were four years ago?
+Because the question when Reagan was running for reelection, are you better off now than you were four years ago?

 And if I ask you the question, what would your answer be?